 During the early 20th century, much of the land near Walker Ranch Park was owned by ranchers.
 Walker Ranch is positioned between two creeks.
 However, windmills pumped water from the ground so ranches didn’t have to be as close to water.
 As population and urbanization increased, many ranches were sold to further city growth.
 The Walker family owned this land for 120 years until it was the final piece to be sold.

 Walker Ranch is among the most endangered historic places in Texas.
 In fact, you cannot even tell it was once a ranch, apart from the name.
 I expected to find a preserved school house, farm house, or cattle fence somewhere in the park.
 However, these elements of a ranch are gone.
-It’s still a great place to go hiking with your dog.
+It’s still a great place to go hiking with your dog in San Antonio.
 It’s also a great place to take your family for some exercise.
 You may find some interesting things here, but a ranch won’t be one of them.

 If you follow the Salado Creek greenway west, you will arrive at Hardberger Park which contains several miles of natural paving material, and two dog parks.

 Follow the greenway east, and you will enter the incredibly large McAllister park.
 That park has roughly 15 miles of hiking and biking trails, as well as a dog park.